 Benefits of Blockchain Technology

-Experts usually select two most positive aspects associated with blockchains: data security and user identity protection.
+Experts usually select the two most positive aspects associated with blockchains: data security and user identity protection.
 The security is ensured due to the combination of multiple means offered by a blockchain architecture and by contents of a block.

 Every block includes a header with its timestamp, a hash of the previous block, and other data that makes data tampering very difficult and unfeasible.
 This structure, combined with the “crowd control” approach, prevents editing and/or removing information from a blockchain.